-- 4. Notes on accounting estimates - (1) Impairment of goodwill (excluding store non-current assets) - (i) Amount recorded in the consolidated financial statements for the consolidated fiscal year under review
+4. Notes on accounting estimates

+- Assessment of intangible assets (trademark rights) associated with acquisition of shares, etc. in Francfranc Corporation and period of amortization of goodwill - (i) Amount recorded in the consolidated financial statements for the consolidated fiscal year under review